jasb3110/COVIDPERU/index.md

 dev.off()
 ############################################################################################################################################################
 ```
-It show that exploratory plot of SINADEF´s dataset. first view it seems to be clean and sort that you can looking down eigth pictures.
+It show that exploratory plot of SINADEF´s dataset (register of deaths). first view it seems to be clean and sort that you can looking down eigth pictures.

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/439ae71be1a16eefe1662a2ae45b18a5916d3de8/exploratory.plot.png?raw=true)